lclevy/ADFlib/README.md

 ## The API documentation in doc/
 ... in major part is outdated.
-The lib underwent many changes and, possibly, many are to come, no enough time to fully deal with this, too...
+The lib underwent many changes and, possibly, many are to come, not enough time to fully deal with this, too...

 Please use it as a reference for the concepts and general ways of use (as those have not changed) while for the details regarding functions check the header